kirjavascript/duplex/README.md

 TODO

     change how trainer gets a subset
-    hide cases you've already seen / learnt mark algs to test in the trainer add beginner method
+    mark algs to test in the trainer add beginner method
     reduction for LL
-'add case to trainer'

     32 or custom